Interface for accessing Amazon IVS.

 GetChannel — Gets the channel configuration for the specified channel ARN (Amazon Resource Name).

-ListChannels — Gets summary information about all channels in your account, in the AWS region where the API request is processed.
+ListChannels — Gets summary information about all channels in your account, in the Amazon Web Services region where the API request is processed.
 This list can be filtered to match a specified name or recording-configuration ARN.
 Filters are mutually exclusive and cannot be used together.
 If you try to use both filters, you will get an error (409 Conflict Exception).

 UpdateChannel — Updates a channel's configuration.
 This does not affect an ongoing stream of this channel.
 You must stop and restart the stream for the changes to take effect.